Skip to main content Skip to footer

 showComponentInPopup Function

 The showComponentInPopup function, as well as the library of shortcut functions, is implemented in our app/dialog.service.ts file.
-You can see the code for this function below:
+The code for this function is as follows:

 import { Component, ComponentFactoryResolver, Injectable, ViewContainerRef, EventEmitter } from '@angular/core';